-Dedication To A Consistent Brand Experience
+Creating a Consistent Brand Experience

 If the concept of “design” causes some confusion or mild distress, have no fear.
-It’s true that the term can be linked with highbrow, artistic navel-gazing, but here at Markon, we’re in the mindset of generating solutions for your brand. @@Good design should work for you as a beautiful, functional facet of your business.@@ @@Good design isn’t cumbersome or complicated@@: it applies itself to your brand with the conscientiousness of a rock-star employee.
+It’s true that the term can be linked with highbrow, artistic navel-gazing, but here at Markon, we’re in the mindset of generating solutions for your brand.
+Good design should work for you as a beautiful, functional facet of your business.
+Good design isn’t cumbersome or complicated: it applies itself to your brand with the conscientiousness of a rock-star employee.
 You just have to make the first step towards commitment.

-I can put it this way: people don’t necessarily notice good design.
+We can put it this way: people don’t necessarily notice good design.
 You don’t look at a beautiful, functional website and say, “All the content is organized instinctively so I can find what I need with ease!
 And the fonts are so clean and work together so seamlessly!”
 But without a doubt, poor design never goes unnoticed.
 A customer might not have the words to formulate why their experience with a badly-branded business felt unappealing, but that doesn’t mean they won’t walk away feeling put-off.
 I’ve heard it described as a sneaking feeling of discomfort.

 To be sure, you might have heard the advice that there is minimal need to align your digital brand with your brick and mortar identity.
 And at first, the notion that your business’s narrative should be modified to better suit the web could make sense.
 But let’s face it—long gone are the days when our physical and online worlds (and identities) existed in separate spheres.
 You’re as much yourself when standing in line at the grocery store, as you are when posting from twitter.
 You can’t afford to modify your business identity to suit different platforms: from a booth at the local farmer’s market to an About page, your branded image needs to remain consistent.

 But what’s the result?
 Is this lapse in adherence actually bad for business?
 Bluntly, if what you’re putting out in the world isn’t consistent, customers won’t piece together that it’s you behind the content.
 If your signs/website/menus/ads/business cards/etc differ in aesthetic, you risk being glossed over in favor of your competitors— or worse, generate confusion or distrust.
-To me, the lack of even a simple amount of consistency revealed a massive gap in concern for the overall business.
-I definitely wouldn’t recommend it after my experience, and after searching online reviews, I noted that a robust majority mentioned that the food was overpriced.
+To us, the lack of even a simple amount of consistency revealed a massive gap in concern for the overall business.
+We definitely wouldn’t recommend it after the experience, and after searching online reviews, we noted that a robust majority mentioned that the food was overpriced.
 A few specifically pinned the “atmosphere” as not on par with the price-per-plate, which again leads to that sneaking feeling of discomfort clients are going to walk away with when the branding is careless and inconsistent.